/api/wallets/rename

 ⚠️ Operation Atomicity

-• The wallet directory on disk has been renamed
+• The wallet directory on disk has been renamed to the new name

 • Check file permissions on wallet-locations.csv

-💡 Location Preservation
+💡 Directory Contents Preservation

 • Only the final directory name changes